 The UTDM long-term development vision was developed within the framework of the national and provincial vision statements as outlined in the National Development Plan (NDP) and the Provincial Growth and Development Strategy (PGDS).
 It reflects a joint commitment by the local leadership, municipal administration and the local communities to make uThukela district municipality a better place and improve the quality of life for those who work and/or live within the jurisdiction of uThukela.
-On the 20 to 22 February 2017, uThukela had its Strategic Planning workshop where the long term Vision and Mission were developed in ensuring that the municipality is moving towards achieving it.
+On the 5 to 6 March 2018, uThukela had its Strategic Planning where the municipality defined its strategy, or direction, and making decisions on allocating its resources to pursue the strategy and to control mechanisms for guiding the implementation of the strategy.